 Yet if you write approximately 417 words, four times a day, you will reach your target.
 A realistic writing schedule is an essential foundation for finishing your book.

-3: Be methodical and structured when writing your first novel
+3: Be methodical and structured

 Although you could try writing your first novel without an outline, plot outlines help.
 Especially if you haven’t written long-format fiction before.